 Provide an Accurate List for Tarion Warranty Forms

 Prevent Home Buyer from paying for correction of deficiencies.

-After years of consumer complaints Tarion is finally going to be removed from Managing Ontario’s New Home Warranty Program.
+After years of consumer complaints Tarion was finally going to be removed from Managing Parts of Ontario’s New Home Warranty Program.
 Considered by most people to be in the Builders Pocket, Tarion has had Free Reign over New Home Buyers for over 4 decades.